hathach/tinyusb/demos/host/readme.md

 ### Serial

-A virtual serial of CDC-ACM is supported, the host demo will echo back any thing it received from the device.
-So if you use the tinyusb device stack with CDC enabled to test with, you should modify it a bit to constantly send somethings (otherwise 2 demos will wait for each other).
+A virtual serial of CDC-ACM is supported such as those built with tinyusb device stack.
+The host demo literally does 2 things
+- Echo back any thing it received from the device to the terminal
+- Receive data from terminal and send it to device.

 Notes: FTDI is a vendor-specific class, which is not currently supported.